Cairnarvon/goldbug/doc/cipher.rst

    If necessary, the plaintext is padded with a `z` (the :const:`padding` parameter) to ensure it is of even length.

-   Because a :class:`Polybius` square only has room for 25 letters, one letter must be discarded; this is the :const:`omitted` parameter.
+   Because a Polybius square only has room for 25 letters, one letter must be discarded; this is the :const:`omitted` parameter.
 By default, occurences of the letter `j` in the plaintext are mapped to `i`.
 Another common option is to discard the letter `q` entirely (`{'q': ''}`).

    :param key: a string.
    :param breaker: a single letter.